Charles Birkin

 Sir Charles Lloyd Birkin, 5th Baronet (24 September 1907 – 1985) was an English writer of horror short stories and the editor of the Creeps Library of anthologies.
 Typically working under the pseudonym Charles Lloyd, Birkin's tales tended towards the conte cruels rather than supernatural fiction, although he did write some ghost stories.
-For any queries regarding publishing his work, please contact his grandson Luke Toyne via LinkedIn.

 Quotes regarding

 In the 1960s one author was almost solely responsible for keeping the horror genre alive in Britain, Sir Charles Birkin.